eco619/engineering-docs/engineering-principles/engineering-documentation-standard.md

 - validation results;
 - implementation activity;
 - verification results;
-- architectural intent;
+- implementation activity;
-- engineering inference;
+- verification results;
-- planned capability; and
-- future possibility.
+- integration activity;
+- implementation verification results;
+- baseline testing results;
+- other verification results;

 These descriptions should correspond to the actual engineering lifecycle rather than being converted into an artificial maturity hierarchy.